Comments

 }

-Let’s explain it a little bit.
-The first line creates a new instance of Form component.
-The following methods are attaching HTML inputs into the form definition. ->addText will render as <input type=text name=name>, with <label>Your name:</label>.
-As you might have already guessed right now, the ->addTextArea attaches a <textarea> and ->addSubmit adds an <input type=submit>.
-There are more methods like that, but this is all you have to know right now.
+Let's explain this briefly.
+The first line creates a new instance of the Form component.
+The subsequent methods attach HTML inputs to the form definition. ->addText renders as <input type="text" name="name"> with a <label>Your name:</label>.
+As you might guess, ->addTextArea attaches a <textarea>, and ->addSubmit adds an <input type="submit">.
+There are many similar methods, but these are sufficient for now.
 You can learn more in the documentation.

 ...